berbiche/dotfiles/README.md

 ## Building

-Building the system configuration is done using `nixops` because it allows a user to declaratively pin the nixpkgs version used in the build.
+Building the system configuration is done using `nixus` because it allows a user to declaratively pin the nixpkgs version used in the build.

 1. Build the system (in this case the `merovingian` host)